crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 * Demographics of Mechanical Turk -- 3 points maximum (4 points max if you run the demographic survey on both MTurk and CrowdFlower and contrast the two)
 * Exploring Iterative and Parallel Human Computation Processes -- 5 points maximum
-* Labeling Images with a Computer Game -- 5 points maximum
 * Fast, Cheap, and Creative: Evaluating Translation Quality Using Amazon's Mechanical Turk -- 5 points maximum
 * Sprout: Crowd-Powered Task Design for Crowdsourcing -- 5 points maximum
 * Financial Incentives and the Performance of Crowds -- 6 points maximum